 At the start of drug therapy and at regular intervals to monitor the drug's concentration; when indicated, to detect low or excessive (potentially toxic) concentrations

 Caffeine is frequently used for adults as a pain reliever (analgesic), migraine remedies, and to remain alert and/or awake.
-It is also the preferred medication to treat apnea in premature newborns.
+It is also the preferred medication to treat apnea in premature newborns who stop breathing.
 Apnea compromises the amount of oxygen available to the body.
 It is a common and serious condition in premature newborns that must be promptly treated and closely monitored.
 While both medications can reduce episodes of apnea, caffeine has fewer side effects than theophylline and, thus, a lower risk of toxicity.
 At very high doses, symptoms similar to those found with theophylline toxicity may be seen.

 Establishing and maintaining therapeutic doses can be a challenge.
 Both theophylline and caffeine levels may need to be monitored because the range of concentrations in which the drugs are effective but not toxic is narrow and in some cases the dose given does not always correlate well with concentrations in the blood.